×

 Following Buddha’s advice, Mokuren offered food and prayers, liberating his mother’s spirit and bringing her peace.
 Overjoyed, he danced with gratitude, a gesture that evolved into the Bon Odori dance, a central element of the Obon festival.

-Essential Customs and Rituals of Obon
+Obon Customs and Obon Rituals

 Before Obon begins, families clean and tidy their homes, especially the altars and graves of their ancestors.
 It is believed that the spirits of deceased family members return to the earthly realm during Obon, and preparations are made to welcome them properly.